22 Things I Learned as a Tech Entrepreneur (The Hard Way)

-At the beginning of this year, I switched to the other side of the table.
-I was an entrepreneur for almost 24 years, and I recently took on a new role as a partner at btov, a European VC firm.
+At the beginning of 2019, I switched to the other side of the table.
+I was an entrepreneur for almost 24 years, and I then took on a role as a partner at btov, a European VC firm.
 It’s a rewarding and fascinating job.
 The part I like most is giving feedback to entrepreneurs, regardless of whether we make an investment or not.
 The best VCs I have pitched myself as an entrepreneur were always generous with detailed feedback, even if they didn’t particularly like my businesses.
 I always appreciated that.

 Of course every startup is different, and feedback is best when it’s specific.
 But talking to so many young companies often reminds me of some of the key lessons I learned along the way that apply almost universally.